infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
   -g, --group         Marks identity as type 'group'
-      --provider string   Name of identity provider
       --role string   Type of access that identity will be given (default "connect")
 ```

 ### Options inherited from parent commands